Man buried alive as retaining wall collapses in Himachal Pradesh | Headlines

 “Pyare Lal Sharma (48) of Mandolghat village in Sunni tehsil was buried alive under the debris of the retaining wall near old barrier in Boileauganj police station area,” Shimla Superintendent of Police Omapati Jamwal said.
 Prem Lal (58) of Baleri village sustained injuries in the incident, the officer said, adding that he is undergoing treatment at IGMC hospital.

-The police have initiated proceedings under Section 144 (banning unlawful assembly of people) of the Criminal Procedure Code.
+The police have initiated proceedings under Section 174 (unnatural death) of the Criminal Procedure Code.
 PTI DJI SRY

 - READ MORE ON: